This post has been updated as of June 2019

 To measure the effectiveness of your campaigns and carry out these strategies, it’s important to have the right marketing automation tool in place.

-These strategies can help you to meet your clients’ email marketing goals when it comes to customer engagement, retention, and acquisition.
+These advanced email marketing strategies can help you to meet your clients’ email marketing goals when it comes to customer engagement, retention, and acquisition.